-The platform offers only one product which is a 6-week financing option in four installments to be paid every two weeks after you have paid the first installment.
+The platform offers only one product, a 6-week financing option in four installments to be paid every two weeks after you have paid the first installment.

 Incorrect processing of your payment system could result in late fees, in which case you would have to log into the system to change your payment method before the payment is due.

-Afterpay's refund policy largely depends on the refund policy, if any, of its partner retail stores.
+Afterpay's refund policy largely depends on its partner retail stores' refund policy, if any.
 So, should you have to return an item, the retail store from which you bought the item will be responsible for the refund.

 |Interest rate||None||None except you chose the 30 days or 6 months plan.|

 |Credit check||Does not carry out credit checks on users.||Carries out soft credit checks.|

 |Late fees||Charges late fees of $10 and an additional $7 if payment is not made within seven days of the due date.||Charges late fees of $7.|